 A CCELERATION is a change in speed or direction of motion.
-When they are accelerated all electrically charged particles emit light (produce radiation.)
+When they are accelerated all electrically charged particles emit radiation, which we call light.

-Both protons and electrons when they are accelerated can emit light but electrons emit vastly more than protons.
-All advanced light sources use electrons.
+When they are accelerated, protons and electrons can emit light.
+But electrons emit vastly more than protons.
+That is why all advanced light sources use electrons.